A2 Milk boss Jayne Hrdlicka exits job suddenly

 The only other woman included in that list is Kate McKenzie, who has already resigned and is set to leave Chorus at the end of the year.

-A source suggested there may have been concerns about the direction the company had taken under Hyrdlicka's tenure and her interaction with key stakeholders.
+A source suggested there may have been concerns about the direction the company had taken under Hrdlicka's tenure and her interaction with key stakeholders.

-That said, A2 has a market cap $11.2 billion and its share price has risen 37 per cent in the past 12 months.
+That said, before today's news, A2's share price had risen 37 per cent in the past 12 months.

 Chairman David Hearn thanked Hrdlicka for the "important contribution" she had made to the company and that it remained confident that the strategic course outlined at the annual meeting would "continue to deliver strong rewards to all shareholders in the future".